InvisibleGit/goos-kotlin/README.md

 We also added `MainWindow.STATUS_WINNING` to `STATUS_TEXT` in `SnipersTableModel`.

 With that, our target end-to-end test now passes.
 Two more to go...

+#### Step 04 - Follow Through

+This is a step where we'll fix two remaining end-to-end tests by further refactoring of the app.

+##### Commit 1 - Converting Won and Lost

+Now that we've converted `sniperBidding()` and `sniperWinning()` to `sniperStateChanged()`, two remaining methods remain: `sniperWon()` and `sniperLost()`.
+When we do that, we're able to simplify the code.

+Text also mentions that they've used `SniperStateTests` and `Defect` classes, but they're not shown in the book.
+We found them in the books repository.
+Though that codebase contains only final code of the book, we're able to augment missing information from the text that way.